-Zach has a benign brain tumour, hydrocephalus, neurological disorders that affects balance and speech, and is fed through his stomach.
-He also has multiple genetic health problems, and, at most, has the mental age of a 2-year-old.
+Zach has a benign brain tumour, hydrocephalus, neurological disorders that affect his balance and speech, and is fed through his stomach.
+He also has multiple genetic health problems, and, at most, has the mental age of a two-year-old.
 His condition so complex that it has no name.

-Zach is constantly in and out of hospital, is unable to communicate and is in constant pain.
-He needs around the clock care, leaving his mum and dad often left physically, emotionally and financially and exhausted.
+Zach is unable to communicate and is in constant pain.
+He needs around-the-clock care, leaving his mum and dad often left physically, emotionally and financially exhausted.

-Since Tricy first made contact, ABTA LifeLine, with support from the whole travel community have helped the family wherever possible.
-Including helping to build a sensory room for Zach, giving him a vital calming, relaxing space to enjoy – it was a lifesaver for the family.
+Since Tricy first made contact, ABTA LifeLine, with support from the whole travel community, have helped the family wherever possible.
+This Included helping to build a sensory room for Zach, giving him a vital calming, relaxing space to enjoy – it was a lifesaver for the family.

-While earlier this year, we sent the family on a week away to Norfolk.
+Earlier this year, we also sent the family on a week away to Norfolk.

-This year, ABTA LifeLine was able to raise more money for specialist bed and on-going therapy for Zach.
-But sadly, we do not know what lies ahead for this special family; with mounting debts and constant travels to hospital, there is little light at the end of the tunnel - but we are going to make sure we continue to help whenever and wherever we can.
+This year, ABTA LifeLine was able to raise more money for a specialist bed and ongoing therapy for Zach.
+But sadly we do not know what lies ahead for this special family – with mounting debts and constant travel to hospital, there is little light at the end of the tunnel, but we are going to make sure we continue to help whenever and wherever we can.